 Step By Step Procedure:

-In this method, you will need a clean container and a washbasin if you have one available at your place; else, it can be quickly done with the use of hand tools as well.
+In this method, you will need a clean container and a washbasin if you have one available at your place; otherwise, it can be quickly done with hand tools as well.

-First, try to clean the paint by using a butter knife as much as you can.
+Try to clean the paint using a butter knife as much as possible.
 But do not rub hard.
 Then try these steps.

--First of all, make sure that the fabric has been soaked in water for about 15 minutes before applying any cleaning agents on top.
-This process helps to remove stubborn stains, so they are easier to clean.
-It will not cause any damage to the colors on the fabrics.
+1. First, ensure the fabric has been soaked in water for about 15 minutes before applying any cleaning agents.
+This process helps to remove stubborn stains so they are easier to clean.
+It will not cause any damage to the colors of the fabrics.

--Now, try to remove the dirt with your fingers first by gently wiping over one portion at a time until you feel that stain is completely gone from there.
+3. Now, try to remove the dirt with your fingers by gently wiping over one portion at a time until you feel that the stain is completely gone.

--Then move on to using cotton balls or sponges and some more water if needed to clean further.
-Make sure not to rub too hard as this may result in discoloration of cloths that can be permanent.
+4. Then, move on to using cotton balls or sponges and more water if needed to clean further.
+Make sure not to rub too hard as this may result in discoloration of clothes that can be permanent.

--After cleaning the whole paint blotches, rinse them with water and let it dry in the open air.
+5. After cleaning the paint blotches, rinse them with water and let them dry in the open air.

-In this method also you should not rub too hard on clothes.
-If you see any discoloration, then stop immediately until they are cleaned by machine washed cycle.
+In this method also, you should not rub too hard on clothes.
+If you see any discoloration, then stop immediately until they are cleaned by a machine-washed cycle.
 Or else it may get permanent stains that will remain no matter how much washing is done.

 Method 3: